spike7638/Gx2200-wifi-bridge/README.md

 ```
-[GX2200]------[BRIDGE] …… [Wireless Router] …...
+[GX2200]------[BRIDGE] ......
+[Wireless Router] ......
 [TABLET]

 Dashes are wired connections; dots are wireless.
 ```

 The wireless router is a basic old Netgear router; it's run in the most basic mode, with a simple password for authentication.
-Normally a wireless router would have a connected to a cable-modem or some other thing that connected it to a wide-area network, but I don't have those on my boat.
+Normally a wireless router would be connected to a cable-modem or some other thing that connected it to a wide-area network, but I don't have those on my boat.
 So this router is merely a way to connect various wireless devices on my boat to each other.
 I've set up this entire system at home as well, using my home's wireless router instead of the boat's; it provided a good way to test the system, and it worked fine (although I had to place the GX2200 antenna near a window so that it could get a GPS fix and pick up the AIS messages).
 My home computer, a Mac, also connected to the Wireless router, and by running the "terminal" program, installing a tool called "socat", and then typing

 ```